Varicose veins are enlarged, swollen, twisting veins that often appear blue or dark purple in color.

 - aching legs

-- a minor injury to the affected area may result in longer bleeding than normal
+- a minor injury to the affected area possibly resulting in longer bleeding than normal

-- lipodermatosclerosis – fat under the skin just above the ankle can become hard, resulting in the skin shrinking
+- lipodermatosclerosis, where fat under the skin just above the ankle can become hard, resulting in the skin shrinking

 - swollen ankles